ausgerechnet/cwb-ccc/README.md

 ### Collocation Analyses ###
-After executing a query, you can use the `dump.collocates()` method to extract collocates for a given window size (symmetric windows around the corpus matches).
+After executing a query, you can use `dump.collocates()` to extract collocates for a given window size (symmetric windows around the corpus matches).
 The result will be a `DataFrame` with lexical items (e.g. lemmata) as index and frequency signatures and association measures as columns.

 ```python
 dump = corpus.query('[lemma="SPD"]', context=10, context_break='s')